zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 An auction can have many epochs and it is expected auctions with higher epochs will receive more competitive bids from market makers.
 Each epoch can be roughly split into three periods:

-- Bidding: market makers submit bids into the current epoch of an auction
+- Bid: market makers submit bids into the current epoch of an auction
 - Reveal: market makers reveal bids (remember DFlow auctions are blind auctions)
 - Delivery: order flow source delivers order flow, amount as determined by `Notional`, to winning market maker

-In general, epochs roll over (i.e. current epoch ends) to the next epoch based on a percentage of `Notional` or `Generic Delivery Days`, whichever comes first.
-However, by design, DFlow lets order flow sources define the length of their first epoch (**Genesis Epoch**).
+Epochs roll over (i.e. current epoch ends) to the next epoch based on the behavior of the previous epoch, to ensure a continuous auction bid and delivery process.
+For more info on the details, see this [section](understanding-auction-behavior.md).

 !!! info "Why Reveal Period"